dahong67/HePPCAT.jl/README.md

     •    vknown : variances are known (do not update) default false

-    •    varfloor : minimum variance floor to prevent failing cases, default = 0.
-Variances will not go below value.
+    •    varfloor : lower bound for variance iterates (useful if the iterates are degenerating to zero) default = 0

   Output is a HePPCATModel object.
 ```